Emergency Access Reform Ministerial Taskforce

 Opportunities for consumers to be involved in this work

-We held a community conversation on 6 February 2023 on this topic with the Department of Health team so that consumer, carer, community and lived experience representatives could find out more about the work that is planned as part of this program.
+We held a community conversation in February 2023 on this topic with the Department of Health team so that consumer, carer, community and lived experience representatives could find out more about the work that is planned as part of this program.

 We heard from Dr Shelley Campos, Clinical Lead for the program, and Hannah Moss, Program Manager.